 And with today’s technological advancements, employers can’t even begin to measure who read and understood every email or bulletin board pin.
 Top-down communication doesn’t allow you to reach or hear every single team member when you’re using outdated communication methods.

 On the bright side, a digital revolution is sweeping the world of internal communication.
 But what are all the employee communication trends dominating organizations and verticals in 2021?
+We rolled up our sleeves to share the hottest internal communication trends 2021 that you have to know about to streamline internal communication at your company.

 Anyone working in HR has been slowly implementing “employee experience” into its company and company culture over the last few years.
 However, in 2020, employee experience must be deeply woven into internal communication to experience positive changes to the bottom line.
 But why does employee experience matter, what is it exactly, and what does it have to do with internal communication?